rust-unofficial/patterns/idioms/dtor-finally.md

 It is not guaranteed that destructors will run.
 For example, if there is an infinite loop in a function or if running a function crashes before exit.
 Destructors are also not run in the case of a panic in an already panicking thread.
-Therefore destructors cannot be relied on as finalisers where it is absolutely essential that finalisation happens.
+Therefore, destructors cannot be relied on as finalizers where it is absolutely essential that finalisation happens.

 This pattern introduces some hard to notice, implicit code.
 Reading a function